tylerhou/site-old/content/posts/binary-search-with-confidence.md

 </div>

-Since this array is sorted, it has a clear structure: a contiguous region of green elements, followed by a contiguous region of red elements.
+Since this array is sorted, the color produces a clear structure: a contiguous region of green elements, followed by a contiguous region of red elements.
 (Convince yourself that all sorted arrays have a similar structure.)

 Notice that 6 is the first red element.
 The previous element, 3, is a green element.